-Detroit Pistons Interview With Dwane Casey Conformed — Adds Jason Kidd To List Of Coaching Candidates
+Detroit Pistons Interview With Dwane Casey Confirmed, Adds Jason Kidd To List Of Coaching Candidates

 According to Basketball Insiders, the Detroit Pistons have officially interviewed former Toronto Raptors’ head coach Dwane Casey for their coaching vacancy.
 Sitting down with Dwane Casey may not have satisfied the Pistons, however.
 ESPN is reporting that the Pistons have now added Jason Kidd’s name to their list of coaching candidates.

-Jason Kidd has five years of coaching experience with stints with the Brooklyn Nets and most recently the Milwaukee Bucks.
+Jason Kidd has five years of coaching experience, with stints with the Brooklyn Nets and most recently the Milwaukee Bucks.
 Kidd had some success in both stops, making the playoffs with both teams.
-A 9-15 playoff record is a modest one for Jason Kidd, who has had a few young and talented teams.
+A 9-15 playoff record is a modest one for Kidd, who has had a few young and talented teams.
 The Detroit Pistons having an interest in Jason Kidd is a moderate surprise.

-Who the Detroit Pistons want to be is a perennial playoff team, which eventually competes for a NBA championship.
-Questions regarding how good Jason Kidd is as a head remain despite his solid win-loss record.
+The Detroit Pistons want to be a perennial playoff team, which will eventually compete for an NBA championship.
+Questions regarding how good Jason Kidd is as a head coach remain, despite his solid win-loss record.

 Critics view Kidd as a good communicator, who lacks the ability to create an offense on the clipboard.
-Given his tenure in the league as a point guard who is a mortal lock for the Basketball Hall of Fame, his flaws are stunning.
+Given his tenure in the league as a point guard who is a lock for the Basketball Hall of Fame, his flaws are stunning.

 Offensive creativity was not a strong suit for the Detroit Pistons under Stan Van Gundy.
-Defense, high energy and hustle was the motto for the Pistons in the last couple of seasons.
+Defense, high energy, and hustle was the motto for the Pistons in the last couple of seasons.
 With the way the NBA game has changed over the years, the Pistons will have to adapt a strategy better suited for the league’s evolution.

 Detroit #Pistons interviewing Jason Kidd for head coaching job https://t.co/b5YRzCZ8Rj